FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/PaintingMaskTextures.md

 ## Resolution

-Masks are serialized with the VerdantObject component, so it's important to not set the resolution higher than it needs to be to keep the scene or prefab disk size under control.
+Masks are serialized with the VerdantObject component, so it's important to not set the resolution higher than needed to keep the scene/prefab disk size under control.
 Start low and work upwards, it's always possible to increase it later.
 At very high resolution you might find the editor stuttering when you undo or redo.
 This happens because of the large amount of serailization work being performed in the background.
+It's not a problem for Verdant, but can be slightly cumbersome to work with.